The story of the tule elk seems to be perpetually wrapped up with the story of cattle ranchers.

 It seemed like this was a great story of success when I wrote the article.
 But doesn’t address the years of controversy and rivalry between cattle ranchers and the newly rebounded elk herds, which flares up during tough times such as now during a record-setting drought.

-Numbers are just one indicator of success for the recovery of a species, but not the only nor even necessarily the most important.
-The acceptance of and coexistence with a native species is really the ultimate success for conservation.
+Numbers are just one indicator of success for the recovery of a species, but not necessarily the most important.
+Coexistence with a native species is the ultimate success for conservation.
 Now that California’s drought is nearing historic proportions with no sign of breaking, tensions are reaching a new high as competition for increasingly dry grazing land tightens.
 The survival of the tule elk species is still dependent on how ranchers react to their presence even when times are tough, and on how the Department of Fish and Game reacts to pressure from ranchers.

 In an LA Times article from December 2014, a rancher leasing 800 acres in Wind Wolves Preserve, about 10 miles west of Bakersfield, calls tule elk “sorry varmints” and “trespassers.”
 When one is a cattle rancher leasing land in a preserve set aside for wild species, one might reconsider exactly who is the trespasser.
 Still, this is how many ranchers feel and the Department of Fish and Game is quietly bending to their will.